HBYC-Team/HBYC-old/docs/dev_log.md

 ## app.py
 * Load/Unload/Reload commands if you don't have password then you can't use these commands.
+* Print bot in what the guilds.Use `for guild in client.guilds`

 ## ./cmds
 Add and remove some commands.